-The inventory of small scale combustion of wood was revised to better reflect the domestic combustion technologies and practices.
-Also the allocation of wood fuels in the different NFR categories was checked.

-BC and NH3 emissions were reported using the revised model for the whole time series.

-All air pollutants were recalculated since 2016 using the revised model for the latest year.

-All air pollutants were reported using the revised model for the whole time series following the time series recalculation of the energy sector.

-Impacts of the recalculations are presented in Annex X (to be submitted by 1 May 2019)

-The national wood use statistics was revised based and thus wood use in the different techniques was updated

-All CO and particle EFs were updated and PCDD/F for open fires
+- The inventory of small scale combustion of wood was revised to better reflect the domestic combustion technologies and practices.
+Also the allocation of wood fuels in the different NFR categories was checked. - 2015 - BC and NH3 emissions were reported using the revised model for the whole time series. - 2016 - All air pollutants were recalculated since 2016 using the revised model for the latest year.
+2018 - All air pollutants were reported using the revised model for the whole time series following the time series recalculation of the energy sector. - 2019 - Impacts of the recalculations are presented in Annex 9 (submitted 1 May 2019) - The national wood use statistics was revised and thus wood use in the different techniques was updated - All CO and particle EFs were updated and PCDD/F for open fires

+• 1A4ci/all pollutants for 2016: update according to energy statistics change on the amount of wood fuels in agricultural buildings, slight increase of emissions (max 16%)